When Mr Keith Ng, 38, started his consumer prediction game business, he took a leap of faith.

 “I believe in always striving to be better at what I do.
 Not being comfortable with the status quo.
 I feel that it’s exciting to learn new things and strive to hit the next level.”

-While starting a business is no walk in the park, Mr Ng encourages aspiring entrepreneurs to “just do it”.
+While starting a business is no walk in the park, Keith encourages aspiring entrepreneurs to “just do it”.

-Outlining the process of starting a business, Mr Ng shares that entrepreneurs can create a simple prototype or some slides and ask potential buyers how much they will pay for it.
+Outlining the process of starting a business, Keith shares that entrepreneurs can create a simple prototype or some slides and ask potential buyers how much they will pay for it.
 If they sign up for this work-in-progress prototype on the spot, they will enjoy a significant discount.

 “After a few months, if nobody is paying for your solution then there is something wrong with it,” he remarks.

-Mr Ng emphasises that in the initial stage, there is no need to spend a lot of time developing the prototype unless one is certain that there is a market for it.
+Keith emphasises that in the initial stage, there is no need to spend a lot of time developing the prototype unless one has clear indicative data that there is a market for it.

 Once buyers start signing up for the product, entrepreneurs need to create various iterations of their product features to check if it satisfies the clients’ needs.
 He adds that once a client wants a particular feature, they can solicit other clients of a similar nature to check if they want it as well to expand their customer base.

-Elaborating further, Mr Ng says: “Once we are more certain this is something that a lot of clients want then we will invest more time to do research and development.”
+Elaborating further, Keith says: “Once we are more certain this is something that a lot of clients want then we will invest more time to do research and development.”

-Another thing aspiring entrepreneurs need to bear in mind is to have a sharp focus for their business.
+Another thing aspiring entrepreneurs need to bear in mind is to have a sharp focus on their business.

-As shown by Mr Ng and Ms Goh’s experiences, there are opportunities abound for aspiring entrepreneurs if they continue to work hard to solve problems for others.
+As shown by Keith and Christel’s experiences, there are opportunities that abound for aspiring entrepreneurs if they continue to work hard to solve problems for others.